Air Conditioner Repair Checklist

 - Get rid of greenery debris around the unit.
 Once you’ve gotten rid of bigger refuse within a two-foot range, you can use a paint brush or vacuum to slowly remove dust from the equipment’s fins.
-Distorted fins can also hurt performance, so you can attempt to reshape them with a dinner knife.
+Distorted fins can also hurt performance.

 - Use a hose nozzle to gingerly clean the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.

 When air conditioning systems don’t have ample refrigerant, they’ll have to work much harder to remove heat and humidity from your rooms.

 Here are several signs that your system is seeping refrigerant:

 - It takes a long time to refresh your space and you’re regularly turning down the thermostat.

 - Air conditioning moving through the ducts isn’t as chilled as it should be.

 - You’re hearing whistling or bubbling noises when cooling is on.